srobinson0586/ttg-basic/0-fundamentals/cs50/README.md

 **After finishing each problem set, please send them to the Training Team for review.**

-Once you are done, you can *officially* start the JQR.
+Once you are done, you can *officially* start the TTG-B.